OpenSUTD/subdomains/README.md

 # OpenSUTD Subdomain Management

 Welcome to the subdomains page!
+SUTD-related projects, please.

 ## Requesting for a Subdomain